 Our Governing Body is comprised of elected representatives from the staff, local authority, parents and co-opted governors (community); they meet at least each half term.

-We actively invite parents and carers for their views throughout the year; this is done through individual letters, meetings, a suggestion box is located in the school entrance, the Headteacher is available on the playground at the start and end of the school day; questionnaires are distributed to parents and carers annually at parents meeting in the Autumn term and a summary of the findings are publicised via the newsletter.
+We actively invite parents and carers for their views throughout the year; this is done through individual letters, meetings, a suggestion box is located in the school entrance, the Headteacher is available on the playground at the start and end of the school day; online questionnaires are used at least annually and a summary of the findings are publicised via the newsletter.

-Parents are kept in touch via our monthly newsletter.
+Parents are kept in touch with school events via the Friday email.

 Rule of Law